 When staring at a screen, many people blink less than normal.
 If you spend countless hours in front of a screen each day, make a conscious effort to blink more often.
 Also, have your eye doctor recommend beneficial eye drops that help keep your eyes moist.
 Certain types and brands of eye drops are better than others, and some a very good with contact lenses.

 Use a Flat-Panel, Anti-Glare Display to Help with Eye Strain

 Certain types of computer screens are easier on the eyes than others.
 Newer, flat-panel (LCD) screens have an anti-glare display that helps reduce eye strain.
 If you’re thinking about upgrading your monitor or your laptop, make sure to purchase items that do not flicker, have a high resolution, and are as large as possible.

 Continuing to work on a computer, use a phone to compose messages, or watch television when your eyes are showing symptoms of strain is not recommended.
 When symptoms start, do your best to take a break and rest your eyes.
 Close your eyes if you can, and give them a real, relaxing time out.
 Short breaks can make a significant difference and help your eyes feel less tired and uncomfortable.

 Ask for Professional Advice

-Every member of the Elite Vision Care team is trained to provide high-quality eye care and expert advice when it comes to computer eye strain.
+Every member of the Elite Vision Care team is trained to provide high-quality eye care and expert advice when it comes to computer eye strain relief.
 If you are suffering from tired, fatigued eyes, give us a call at (281) 554-7080 to schedule an appointment.
-We will evaluate your situation and give you professional tips and guidance for preventing computer eye strain.
+We will evaluate your situation and give you professional tips and guidance for protecting your eyes from computer screens.
 You’ll feel a whole lot better!